adhamgebely/dockerized-nginx-website/README.md

   <img src="https://img.shields.io/badge/Nginx-Web%20Server-009639?logo=nginx&logoColor=white" alt="Nginx">
 </p>

-A simple DevOps project that demonstrates how to serve a static website using **Nginx inside a Docker container** and publish the Docker image to **Docker Hub**.
+A simple DevOps project that demonstrates how to serve a static website using **Nginx inside a Docker container**, expose it through a host port, and publish the Docker image to **Docker Hub**.

 ---